Joshuasanda/1ST-PROJECT-ON-EXCEL/README.md

 ## using the filter command button

-i was able to use the filter command button to saparate from the data all employees who are **freelancers** and whose salary rate is above **$10,000**.
+i was able to use the filter command button to saparate from the data all employees who are **freelancers** and whose salary rate is above **$10,000** as shown in the image below.

 ![](https://github.com/Joshuasanda/1ST-PROJECT-ON-EXCEL/blob/main/Screenshot%201_20230723-090325_Excel.jpg)
 ---